Table of Contents

 This could be a great c++ project GitHub to work on if you happen to like C++, Machine, and Deep Learning.

 We hope you will have an excellent learning opportunity in executing these C++ projects.
-If you are interested to learn more and need mentorship from industry experts, check out upGrad & IIIT Banglore’s PG Diploma in Full-Stack Software Development.
+If you are interested to learn more and need mentorship from industry experts, check out upGrad & IIIT Banglore’s Executive PG Program in Full-Stack Software Development.